cristina-suteu/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    AD7124 50Hz notch filter.
    :label:`50hznotch`

 SINC filters (with a frequency response proportional to :math:`(sin{f}/f)^N` are fairly easy to construct when nulls are known.
-The simultaneous 50Hz/60Hz rejection filter shown in Figure :ref:`5060hzflt` [4]_ is a nontrivial example.
+The simultaneous 50Hz/60Hz rejection filter shown in Figure :ref:`5060hzflt` , from Ref.
+[6]_ is a nontrivial example.

 .. figure:: simult_50_60_reverse_eng.png
    :scale: 50 %